tracel-ai/cubecl-hip/README.md

 ## Usage

 Add the crate [cubecl-hip-sys][2] to the `Cargo.toml` file of your project.
-If no feature is set then cargo will select the HIP version returned by the `hipconfig` utility.
+Cargo will select the HIP version returned by the `hipconfig` utility.

 To specify a different version of HIP manually set the environment variable HIP_PATH to a valid HIP installation path.
 You can verify that your system points to the expected version with the command `hipconfig --version`.